 If a replacement prosthesis is needed, describe the condition of current prosthesis or component and your recommendation based on your functional level evaluation.

-We understand that every patient is unique, physically and psychologically and we have the experience and compassion to guide them through this journey.
+Every patient is unique, physically and psychologically and we have the experience and compassion to guide them through this journey.
+We have put together a list of resources of organizations and articles to help you and your family members.

 The American Board for Certification in Orthotics, Prosthetics & Pedorthotics (ABC)